dougeby/IntuneDocs/intune/windows-store-for-business.md

 ---
 # required metadata

-title: Manage apps from Microsoft Store for Business
+title: Manage volume purchased or free apps from Microsoft Store for Business
 titleSuffix: Microsoft Intune
-description: Learn how you can sync apps into Intune from the Microsoft Store for Business and then assign and track these apps.
+description: Learn how you can sync purchased (or free) apps into Intune from the Microsoft Store for Business.
 keywords:
 author: Erikre
 ms.author: erikre
 manager: dougeby
-ms.date: 04/03/2019
+ms.date: 04/08/2019
 ms.topic: conceptual
 ms.prod:
 ms.service: microsoft-intune